bsmith89/snakemake-boise/README.md

 The original behavior is restored.

-Sometimes you just want _Snakemake_ to tell you what it thinks about the current state of your files.
+Sometimes you only want _Snakemake_ to tell you what it thinks about the current state of your files.
-`TODO snakemake --dry-run isles.tsv` will print _Snakemake_'s execution plan, without actually carrying it out.
+`snakemake --dryrun isles.tsv` will print _Snakemake_'s execution plan, without actually carrying it out.
-The flag can be abbreviated as `-n`.
+The flag can also be abbreviated as `-n`.

-If you don't pass a target as an argument to snakemake (i.e. just run `snakemake`) it will assume that you want to build the first target in the snakefile.
+If you don't pass a target as an argument to snakemake (i.e. run `snakemake`) it will assume that you want to build the first target in the snakefile.